 However, considering that it has a price above $500, it could almost be considered high-end when it comes to choosing it for outdoor activities away from home.

-Nevertheless, when you consider that it comes with 1080p resolution and plenty of other features, I would say that the price is a bit justifiable.
+Nevertheless, when you consider that it comes with 1080p resolution and plenty of other features, I would say that the price is a bit justifiable and it’s my top pick as one of the best portable projectors for camping.
 Let’s see which are its main specs.